calvcoll/geocheck/README.md

 geocheck
 ========

-Bash to check for earthquakes
+Python code to check for an earthquake once run.